 Downstairs movie credits via the American Film Institute (AFI) website.

 Downstairs production credit: Eddie Mannix is listed in the Eddie Mannix Ledger, found at the Academy of Motion Picture Arts and Sciences’ Margaret Herrick Library.

 Olga Baclanova and John Gilbert Downstairs movie image: Metro-Goldwyn-Mayer.

-“Downstairs Movie: Deft John Gilbert in Racy Social Drama” last updated in October 2021.
+“Downstairs (1932) Movie Review: Deft John Gilbert in Racy Social Drama” last updated in January 2023.